 1. Launch the UI-based YaST tool.
 2. Select System and then Network Settings.

-3. SLED 12 Only: On the Global Options tab, change the Network Setup Method to Wicked Service.

-4. Open the Hostname/DNS tab.

-5. Select Assign Hostname to Loopback IP.

-6. Clear Change hostname via DHCP.

-7. Select Assign Hostname to Loopback IP.

-8. Select the Use Custom Policy option for Modify DNS Configuration.

-9. Edit the following to reflect your networking setup:

-- Hostname -Add the DNS host name of the machine. - Domain Name -Add the DNS domain name of the machine. - Name Server -Add the IP address of the DNS server.
+3. Open the Hostname/DNS tab.
+4. Select the no option for Set Hostname via DHCP.
+5. Select the Use Custom Policy option for Modify DNS Configuration.
+6. Edit the following to reflect your networking setup: - Static Hostname -Add the DNS host name of the machine. - Name Server -Add the IP address of the DNS server.
 It is typically the IP address of the AD Domain Controller. - Domain Search List -Add the DNS domain name.
+7. Change the following line of the '/etc/hosts' file to include the FQDN and host name as the first two entries: